24 luxury shoes that are actually worth buying, according to experts | CNN Underscored

 Roam Velcro Slides ($108.50, originally $155; shopbop.com)

-“These chunky sandals combine comfort, with a trendy, elevated print — like your house slippers, but way cuter,” says Stiegman, who loves a statement print.
+“These chunky sandals combine comfort with a trendy, elevated print — like your house slippers, but way cuter,” says Stiegman, who loves a statement print.

 Gucci Jolie Leather-Trimmed Slides ($680; net-a-porter.com)